59de44955ebd/WinSetupShell/README.md

 `shell_data\userprofile\AppData\quick_launch.pson`
 accordingly.

-Since the Windows PE system doesn't provide persistant icon caching, WinSetupShell uses custom caching to speed up application start.
+Since the Windows PE system doesn't provide persistant icon caching, WinSetupShell uses custom caching to speed up its start.
 Therefor, whenever you changed something in the start menu or quick launch toolbar, you have to delete the folder `shell_data\userprofile\AppData\icon_cache` or its contents on the USB drive.
 The cache will then be rebuilt when the shell is started for the next time (which will take a couple of seconds).

 You can change the wallpaper by replacing file `shell_data\userprofile\AppData\wallpaper.jpg` with a different .jpg file with this file name.
-The wallpaper is always scaled to the current desktop dimensions, but never distorted, but instead cropped as needed.
+The wallpaper is always scaled to the current desktop dimensions, but never distorted, so it might be cropped if needed.

 If you prefer a plain desktop background color, simply remove/rename `wallpaper.jpg`.
 The background color defaults to some warmish dark blue, but can be changed by editing file `shell_data\userprofile\AppData\config.pson`.
 This config file also allows to change various other settings, like e.g. activating light mode instead of dark mode (for taskbar, menus and tooltips).